Afzal14786/DSA-Prep/Tree/AVL/README.md

 # AVL Trees

 AVL Trees are the height balance binary search trees, means it balance the height of a binary search tree.
-AVL trees are balanced using balance factor .
+In AVL trees, the balance factor helps to balance the tree  .

 _for every node we are calculating the height_
 _Balance factor of a node always belong to {-1, 0 1}, It cannot be more then that, if any node having balance factor > 1 or < -1, means that, node is unbalanced ._